ric2b/Vivaldi-browser/chromium/components/onc/docs/onc_spec.md

 ### GlobalNetworkConfiguration Example

 In this example, we only allow managed networks to auto connect and disallow any other networks if a managed network is available.
-We also blacklist the "Guest" network (hex("Guest")=4775657374) and disable Cellular services.
+We also block the "Guest" network (hex("Guest")=4775657374) and disable Cellular services.
 ```
 {